the TAYLOR FLY FISHING BLOG

 2. Trophy Hunting

 These are the thrill-seekers, the daredevils, and, some might say, the psychopaths of fly fishing (just kidding—mostly).
 Trophy hunters are on a relentless pursuit for the big one.
+Have you ever caught a trout so big that it won't fit in your fly fishing net?
+That the goal of the trophy hunter.
 Picture this: casting thousands of times without a single catch, all in the hopes of hooking the legendary troutzilla.

 For these anglers, small fish are an inconvenience at best.
 Their passion is singular—landing that once-in-a-lifetime monster.
 If you’re patient (and maybe a little obsessive), you might just fit in with this branch.